valiantlynx/valiantlynx_logseq/pages/fredrick tips.md

-- read the iban number and then search if there is a pdf version
+- read the iban number and then search if there is a pdf version online of the book